Jahia/security-filter/README.md

 If no `requiredPermission` is set, no other rules will be tested, and so no permission need to be checked.

 A rule can specify any number of matching criteria.
 Each of these criteria can have a single value or a comma separated list of values.
- - `apis` : The names of the API, if the rule should only apply to some entry points
+ - `api` : The names of the API, if the rule should only apply to some entry points
- - `pathPatterns` : Regular expressions that will be tested on the node path.
+ - `pathPattern` : Regular expressions that will be tested on the node path.
- - `workspaces` : `live` or `default`, only request on the specified workspace will match.
+ - `workspace` : `live` or `default`, only request on the specified workspace will match.
- - `nodeTypes` : Only request on nodes of these type will match.
+ - `nodeType` : Only request on nodes of these type will match.

 An optional priority can be also specified - the rules with the lowest value will be executed first.
 Default priority is 0.